Frequently Asked Questions Regarding the COBRA Continuation Notice Process

 (Life insurance plans require receipt of form within 31 days of loss of coverage.)

 What if the dependent has a different address than the employee?

 If the employee provides the address of the dependent(s), the Institution must update the Dependent/Beneficiary screen Address tab prior to the COBRA Notice being generated.
 The COBRA Notice will then be sent to the dependent’s address.
 If the employee and the dependent have the same address, the COBRA Notice will be sent to the employee's address.
-(See BN - Add/Update Dependents for steps on updating dependent addresses.)
+(See Adding and Updating Dependents in HRS for steps on updating dependent addresses.)

 An employee didn’t receive his/her COBRA Notice.
 Now what?

 1. Verify the employee's mailing address is correct in HRS.

 2. Go to Cypress and print out a copy of the Notice and send it to the employee.